davidsneighbour/hugo-garuda/archetypes/default.md

 ---

-# This is the dnb-hugo-garuda frontmatter template.
+# This is the dnb-org-garuda frontmatter template.
 # Remove comments and items you won't need in your daily work with Hugo.
 # Copy a smaller version of this file to /archetypes/default.md in your
 # own repository to overwrite this version.